Education in Sweden: Grading

 The grading system used vary between different universities and university colleges.
-There are currently five different systems in use, all of which are criteria-referenced.
+There are five different systems in use, all of which are criteria-referenced.
 The three most common systems are the seven-grade scale (A–F, Fx), the three-grade scale VG, G, U which is very similar to the pre-2011 compulsory and upper secondary grade system, and the pass or fail system G/U. The grades from all systems can be converted to the European Credit Transfer and Accumulation System (ECTS) for grade comparison with other universities across Europe.

-Language requirements
+International students

+Universities in Sweden offer a large number of degrees taught in English.
+Applications to most bachelor’s and master’s are submitted through the national admissions portal, Universityadmissions.se and close on 15 January for the autumn semester.

+International applicants to bachelor’s programmes are generally required to have completed upper secondary education equivalent to Swedish secondary school and to meet programme-specific entry requirements, including English-language proficiency.
+Applicants to master’s programmes must also hold a recognised bachelor’s degree.

-Before being accepted to a higher education programme in Sweden, all applicants must demonstrate a minimum proficiency in Swedish and English.
-For international applicants, the Test in Swedish for University Studies is used to test Swedish language proficiency and Test of English as a Foreign Language or the Cambridge First Certificate in English exam may be used for English.
+For international applicants, the Test in Swedish for University Studies is used to test Swedish language proficiency.
+For studies in English, prior school or university education can be sufficient as a proof of English; otherwise, several tests such as IELTS and TOEFL are accepted.